DATED Monday 15th November 2021

 21.1 If there is an error in Content or the Services as published or publication is delayed or does not occur as planned, ARMSTRONG shall not be liable unless this is caused by its default or neglect.

-21.2 Should either party or its employees sustain any loss or liability, costs (including legal costs) or damages as a result of the other’s breach of this Agreement, the party in breach shall indemnify the other subject to the provisions of this clause 21.
+21.2 Should ARMSTRONG or its employees sustain any loss or liability, costs (including legal costs) or damages as a result of the Client’s breach of these terms and conditions, the Client shall fully indemnify ARMSTRONG in respect thereof.

-21.3 The Client warrants that to the best of its knowledge information and belief all information supplied to ARMSTRONG pursuant to the terms of this Agreement before and during the Term shall be legal, accurate and not in any way contrary to any applicable law or other regulation.
+21.3 The Client warrants that to the best of its knowledge information and belief all information supplied to ARMSTRONG pursuant to the terms of these terms and conditions before and during the Term shall be legal, accurate and not in any way contrary to any applicable law or other regulation.

 21.5 The Client accepts full legal responsibility in respect of any Content approved by it for publication and shall indemnify ARMSTRONG in respect of any loss or liability, costs (including legal costs) or damages incurred as a result of any use of the Content by the Client for advertising or marketing purposes.